alyssabrouse/EmbeddedOpenFin/README.md

 ```js
 chartEmbeddedView.Initialize(runtimeOptions, new ApplicationOptions("openfin-embedded-web", "openfin-embedded-web", "http://localhost:9070/chart.html"));
 ```
+The code above shows hard-coded values, however in the code provided I've moved those to the App.config file.

 ### Ready
 To programmatically react to when the EmbeddedView has loaded its content, initialized and is ready to be displayed you can subscribe to the Ready event: